assaf/zombie/README.md

 On to step five where we press the button, which submits the form and loads the response page.
-All of that happens after `pressButton`, so we want to wait for it before moving to the last step.
+All of that happens after `pressButton`, so we want to wait for it before moving to the sixth and last step.

 Luckily, `pressButton` - just like `wait` - returns a promise which gets fulfilled after the browser is done processing events and loading resources.
-By returning this new promise, we cause the next and last step to wait for this promise to resolve.
+By returning this new promise, we cause the next step to wait for this promise to resolve.

-Another way to think about it is: the very last step is chained to a new promise returned by `pressButton`.
+In short: the very last step is chained to a new promise returned by `pressButton`.
 You can use this pattern whenever you need to wait, after `visit`, `reload`, `clickLink`, etc.

-**Note:** in CoffeeScript a function that doesn't end with explicit `return` statement would return the value of the last statement.
-If you're seeing promises resolved with unexpected values, you may need to explicitly end functions with an empty `return`.
+**Note:** In CoffeeScript a function that doesn't end with explicit `return` statement would return the value of the last statement.
+If you're seeing promises resolved with unexpected values, you may need to end your function with a `return`.

-In real life the ability to chain promises like that is useful because it helps you structure complex scenarios without nesting callbacks.
-Even more interesting, you can write reusable steps as functions and then combine them into complex scenarios.
+In real life the ability to chain promises helps us structure complex scenarios out of reusable steps.
 Like so:

     browser
       .visit("/promises")